U.S. President Barack Obama is calling on lawmakers to support legislation that he believes will fix the nation's "broken" immigration system.

 Even if the reform bill passes in the Senate, it will likely face tougher scrutiny in the House of Representatives, where leaders are vowing to bring their own immigration bill to the floor for debate.

-Republican Representative Luke Messer said in his party's address Saturday that legislators and the president need to work out a compromise to keep federally subsidized student loan rates low.
-He accused Mr. Obama of "campaign-style" tactics to attack a Republican plan that Messer says somewhat "mirrors the White House's own proposal.
+Focusing on the country’s student loan program, Republican Congressman Luke Messer of Indiana said in his party's address Saturday that legislators and the president need to work out a compromise to keep federally subsidized student loan rates low.
+He accused Obama of "campaign-style" tactics to attack a Republican plan that Messer says somewhat "mirrors the White House's own proposal.

 Student loan rates are set to double in July 1 from the current 3.4 percent.